 Whenever possible, attempt to fill prescriptions by phone.
 There is no mileage reimbursement for trips to the pharmacy.
 If you are stuck waiting, it is better to wait at home.

 - Contact your attorney

 If you are represented by an attorney, contact the legal staff with any issues filling medications.
 Adjusters will not speak with represented claimants.
-Your attorney and their staff are experienced at handling medication issues, and are the quickest road to resolution of any prescription-related problems.
+Workers' Compensation attorneys and their staff are experienced at handling medication issues, and are the quickest road to resolution of any prescription-related problems.

 - Have your information handy

 When you contact your attorney’s office for help with the prescription you should have the following information: